hetfs/hetfs/README.md

 # Hi there 👋 I'm Fredaws

-# 💫 Tech Enthusiast and Founder
+# 💫 Tech-Enthusiast and Founder

 Welcome to my GitHub profile!
 I am Fredaws Lomdo, a self-taught enthusiast with a rich history in technology and a vision for transformative initiatives.
 Here's a glimpse into my tech journey and the founding of HETFS LTD.

 ## Tech Journey

 My journey in technology began in 2000, as a self-driven explorer in electronics and mobile repairing.
 Over the years, I have honed my skills in various programming languages, system administration, cloud computing, and graphic design.
-The milestones include mastering software such as Adobe, Ulead, and Sony Vegas, obtaining certifications in CompTIA A+ and Cisco CCNA, and delving into scripting languages like Batch and PowerShell.
+The milestones include mastering Adobe, Ulead, and Sony Vegas software, obtaining certifications in CompTIA A+ and Cisco CCNA, and delving into scripting languages like Batch and PowerShell.
 My commitment to continuous improvement led me to explore Visual Basic, PHP, Java, Oracle, and more.

 In 2015, I took a significant step in my coding journey, embracing system administration, cloud computing, and mastering languages like Python, C, C++, and Lua.
-This extensive background reflects my passion for learning, problem-solving, and a dedication to mastering a diverse array of skills.
+This extensive background reflects my passion for learning, and problem-solving, and my dedication to mastering a diverse array of skills.

 ## Vision - HETFS LTD